subquery/documentation/docs/academy/tutorials_examples/historical-queries.md

 </CodeGroupItem>
 </CodeGroup>

-The above query retrieves the **total reward** for the `121FXj85TuKfrQM1Pdcjj4ibbJNnfsqCtMsJ24rSvGEdWDdv` at the previous block `7000064`.
+The above query retrieves the **total reward** for `121FXj85TuKfrQM1Pdcjj4ibbJNnfsqCtMsJ24rSvGEdWDdv` at the previous block `7000064`.

-To see clearer picture, notice the difference between the balance between the present and previous block height:
+To see a clearer picture, notice the difference between the balance between the present and previous block height:

 | Block Height | Balance                         |
 |--------------|---------------------------------|